HELP FOR PARENTS, TEACHERS, AND THERAPISTS OF CHILDREN

 Shut Down/Submit: when our nervous system feels exhausted or overwhelmed by our opponent, it tries to preserve the body by draining itself of energy, slowing down its organs, and going slack.
 In this state, we detach and become distant, cynical or fatalistic.

 Remembering that anger is only shark music has helped many adults overcome their anger with children.
 It might work for you, as well.
 If not, chalk it up to cognitive tunneling, and see if noticing that your nervous system thinks it is under threat will pop you out of your tunnel.

-Tool #8: Replace Emotions with NS States
+Egalitarian Relationship Tool #8: Replace Emotions with Nervous System States

 Researchers have found that teaching children about emotions does a lot to boost social-emotional development, but I have a caveat for that.